 Here’s something funny but thinkable: spin the articles, hack the plagiarism detection softwares, change the quoted materials completely, try to encrypt the written material, steal someone’s idea before they put it on the internet, etc. but never thinking of citing the content or doing it on your own.
 This is such a worrying issue and you actually wonder how these people could do so much to make someone’s content theirs but not do anything on their own.
 If you can use your mind in all the bad things, it still means that you have a mind that works and it could do some great things as well.

-Many people in attempts of getting away with their plagiarism use softwares that are specially designed to change a piece of written material into “fresh” content.
+Along with their plagiarism, they may use tools like article rewriter to change a piece of written material into “fresh” content.
 This way, you could claim the resulting spun content as yours even though you know you picked someone else’s content.
 However, this doesn’t really save these people from getting caught because these softwares have been seen producing some really dubious results.
 Many of them produce spun articles that don’t seem to be in English anymore.
 And if the writer picks up the content and copy pastes it into his word document as-is, that’s even more dangerous.